brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

 ```

 such that `@p` now points to a peer or `@dest_mnt` itself.
-We walk up one more level since we don't have any marked mounts.
+We walk up one more level since we don't have any marked masters.
 So we end up with:

 ```c